- Most Common Vulnerability: Injections

 Most Common Vulnerability: Injections

-Usually, injection is a word towards which infants show huge resent.
-But, of late, it’s even petrifying the teens and the elderly.
+Generally, injection is a word towards is resented by kids.
+It is even petrifying the Information Technology practitioners of all ages.
 The reason is, the word injection which was once used as a remedy is now being used to create tragedy in security.

 About, 19% of the total vulnerabilities in 2018 have occurred due to Injection attacks.
 There are various kinds of Injection based attacks.
 Few of the significant ones are